 The Burbank Police Department’s K-9 Unit was established in 1980.
 The K-9 Unit is currently comprised of a Lieutenant and Sergeant, who supervise the two officers/handlers and their canine partners.
 The K-9 unit is an effective crime deterrent that enhances our patrol bureau with article, vehicle, and building searches.

-The department currently has two canines named Kimo and Knox.
+The department currently has two canines named Barney and Rosco.
 Both are Belgian Malinois.
 Each canine is assigned to a canine handler.
 Each handler is provided with a vehicle that is outfitted to transport the dog and their necessary equipment during their patrol duties.

 The K-9 handlers, assigned to our patrol bureau, typically work mid-day to late evening shift to accommodate the highest amount of their calls for service.
 Due to the extensive training required for the handlers and their canine partners, Wednesday is a dedicated training day.
 Although the K-9 officers have assigned shifts and specific work hours, they are on-call 24-hours a day.